Presenting your knowledge, experience or simply sharing useful information is neither an art nor magic.

 #4) Practise and practise some more.
 “Practise makes a man perfect”- well, there is some truth to this.

-Understand that you audience will have different levels of knowledge and that you have to make it easy to understand for everyone.
+Understand that your audience will have different levels of knowledge and that you have to make it easy for everyone to understand.
 So, go over your material as many times as it takes until you are absolutely sure of yourself.

 #5) Be Positive:

 Stay calm and composed.
-Stand straight and take deep breaths J I know, we all need it.
-Be polite throughout the presentation (and after too helps).
+Stand up straight and take deep breaths, I know we all need it.
+Be polite throughout the presentation and at the end as well.

 #6) Time to Present: How to start it?
 Start on a happy and interesting note.

-There is no one right way, but an optimistic beginning can make a ton of difference and can make the ‘Presenter’, ‘Presentation’ and ‘tool/process/technology’ remembered.
+There is no one right way, but an optimistic beginning can make a lot of difference and can make the ‘Presenter’, ‘Presentation’ and ‘tool/process/technology’ remembered.

 #7) Make eye-contact.

-This makes the audience feel included and not as if you are delivering a monologue.
+This makes the audience feel included and not as if you are delivering a monologue which can bore them.

 #8) Watch your Volume, Pace, and Pitch: